LSAT Logical Reasoning What is an argument

 LSAT Logical Reasoning: What is an Argument?

-Logical reasoning, or LR, is one of three multiple choice questions on the LSAT.
+Logical Reasoning, or LR, is one of two types of multiple choice questions on the LSAT.
 According to the official LSAT website, LSAC, logical reasoning questions test your ability to “analyze, critically evaluate, and complete arguments.”
 So what is an argument?

 An argument may be something you think of as occurring in politics (two sides arguing over an issue such as the payroll tax cut), or as part of a celebrity feud, but in LSAT terms, an argument is not a conflict at all.
 An argument is simply a declarative statement supported by examples.